swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

 ## Declare a test function

-To declare a test function, write a Swift function declaration that does not take any arguments, then prefix its name with the `@Test` attribute:
+To declare a test function, write a Swift function declaration that doesn't take any arguments, then prefix its name with the `@Test` attribute:

 ```swift